 1. About the product

-Also, nourishes skin with vegetable hyaluronic acid.
+Also, nourishes the skin with vegetable hyaluronic acid.
 All of these plant-derived elements are very gentle and hydrating toward delicate skin against dryness.

 Moreover, the product provides a physical blocker rather than chemical filters to ensure absolute safety for sensitive skin.
 It majorly contains zinc oxide, which occupies 20% as the active ingredient to defend skin from destructive UV rays.
 It’s really good that you’re utilizing physical or mineral sunscreens for your skin’s sake.